 Address: Travessa da Manutenção Militar, 118

-Time: June 6, starting at 6pm
+Time: June 6, starting at 6 p.m.

-Tickets: free entry, but pre-registration required
+Tickets: free admission, but pre-registration is required

 EuroPride

-Address: various locations in Lisbon
+Location: various locations in Lisbon

-Tickets: free, just register online
+Tickets: free admission; simply register online

 Santos at Doca da Marinha